We knew the water was not consumable in Cuba, and heard the warnings about brushing your teeth with the water.

 Here is some information about Allicin, if your so inclined.

 Here is another study on garlic, its anti-inflammatory effects and boosting the immune system, if your interested.
-LINK
+Garlic Study

-I could have gone to the doctor, and I am not suggesting that anyone else avoid the doctor, but for me, I didn't have a fever and I went back and forth between diarrhea and being bunged -up.
+I could have gone to the doctor, and I am not suggesting that anyone else avoid the doctor, but for me, since I didn't have a fever, I thought I could ride it out.

 Twice in 10 years, and it wasn’t a surprise.
 Simple diarrhea is another story; it’s something you just have to be prepared for as a traveler.
 You bring your appropriate medications, but it’s hardly the end of the world.
 And I always try to remind people: Leave yourself open to the perfect meal by leaving yourself open to the occasional really bad one.
 The best kind of vacation is one where everything goes marvelously and memorably wrong.
 Those are the incidents you laugh about 20 years later.